Zen to Go Logo

 Moderate

 Finally, when designing your plan, involve your team.
 Share the general results of the surveys (always in an aggregated and anonymous way) and create small working groups to propose solutions.
 When people participate in creating the plan, their commitment to making it work multiplies.
-No one knows the problems (and possible solutions) better than those who live them day by day.
+No one knows the problems (and possible solutions) better than those who experience them day by day.

-How long does it take to see a real change?
+How long does it take to see real change?

-That’s the million-dollar question, right?
+That’s the million-dollar question, isn’t it?
 The reality is that some things work almost immediately.
-For example, a day of chair massages or well-deserved public recognition can change the team’s mood overnight.
-You literally can feel it in the air.
+For example, a chair massage day or{

 Schedule My Home Massage